Vasant19/Data-Fetch-Script/README.md

 - "Create a scatter plot comparing price and quantity"
 - "Generate a pie chart showing category distribution"
 - "Make a line graph showing trends over time"

-## Troubleshooting

-Common issues and solutions:

-1. Database Connection Errors:
-   - Verify that MySQL server is running
-   - Check your database credentials
-   - Ensure you have proper permissions

-2. Visualization Generation Issues:
-   - Verify your OpenAI API key is valid
-   - Check if the query is clear and relevant to your data
-   - Ensure the selected table has sufficient data

-3. PowerPoint Export Issues:
-   - Make sure you have write permissions in the directory
-   - Verify that python-pptx is properly installed

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License